dyvenia/site-thescalableway/src/posts/2024/2024-11-21-lightweight-K3S.md

 ---
-title: Deploying Prefect on any Cloud Using a Single VM
+title: Deploying Prefect on any Cloud Using a Single Virtual Machine
 date: 2025-01-15T09:29:00
 author: Karol Wolski
 description: A pattern to improve observability, monitoring and, ultimately, data operations with Prefect.
 We show how to find the right trade off between number of deployments and improved operations.